SykoLover

 Don't put relationships on a timeline.

 Setting them free frees yourself.
 When you truly realize you are free without them, you'll understand they did you a favor.
 They are a mirror revealing your anxiety.
+If they are good without you, you are good without them.
+Walk away.
+Give them the space they say they wanted.
+It may just be that you need to prove your ability to be independent.
 Nobody owes you their love.
 Just be love yourself.
+Prepare yourself for the next opportunity instead of dwelling on the one in the past.

 There is nothing more unattractive than jealousy.
 If there was a time when the relationship was healthy and it grew apart, envy is likely at least part of the reason.
 The focus has to be love and gratitude.
-They might just be waiting/ hoping for you to pull your head out of your butt, and theirs.
+After all, they might just be waiting/ hoping for you to pull your head out of your butt, and theirs.

 When I find my thoughts drifting off into the nonsense, into things I can't control, I think of Eminem's lyric "Snap back to reality."
 Stop the fantasy.
 Claim your life back.
 "Touch grass."
 Pursue other relationships, social circles, business, physical fitness.
 Downloading dating apps may be helpful.
-Some of them are scams with fake profiles that reel you in to get you to pay, so be weary of this.
+Some of them are scams with fake profiles that reel you in to get you to pay, so watch out for this.
 The apps are not a direct method of healing, but will throw a wrench into the obsession pattern and can help you to develop an abundance mindset.
+It wasn't for me though.
+The only thing I'm chasing is my purpose.

 In listening to information about attachment styles, it's clear that avoidants are attracted to independence.
 To calm, composed, centered, grounded energy.
 To emotional neutrality, maturity and stability instead of emotional dependence.
 To energy that isn't seeking approval or validation.
 To stoic energy.
 But, at some point I thought, aren't all those things just attractive across the board, to everyone?

 Envy imprisoned me for a long time, but Satan, that idiot, took me too far down.
 He led me straight to his nemesis.
 I found God, who, in his timing, led me to the studies of stoicism and attachment theory.
 And, in turn, to my greatest freedom and peace.
 God uses evil for good.
 The best possible outcome was finding the tools to confront my shadow and do the inner work.
-This experience is transforming me into precisely the person and leader I have wanted to be for a long time.
 When you return to your authentic and genuine self, and are chasing a purpose instead of a person, not only will you find peace, you'll start to realize that attraction is a natural byproduct of living a fulfilled life.

 Wrath